 |Reset Pie||Resetting the Pie will erase all transactions so you can start over.|

-Be sure to click “Save Changes” when you make changes!
+Be sure to click "Save Changes" before exiting the Pie Settings screen.

 |Time||((Fair Market Salary ÷ 2000) x Hours) x Non Cash Multiplier|

 |Ideas||((Revenue Entered x Royalty) –Payments) x Non Cash Multiplier|

 |Sales Commissions||((Revenue Entered x Commission Rate) - Payments) x Non Cash Multiplier|

 |Supplies ® New||(Amount Paid – Reimbursed) x Cash Multiplier|

 |Supplies ® Less Than a Year Old||(Amount Paid – Reimbursed) x Non-Cash Multiplier|

 |Supplies ® Older Than a Year||(Fair Market Value – Reimbursed) x Non-Cash Multiplier|